MetaVR Visuals in ANG Aerial Refueling Training Programs

 This fully immersive Distributed Mission Operations (DMO)-capable refueling boom operator trainer is a high-fidelity replica of a KC-135R Block 40 boom pod, and has been certified by the U.S. Air Force for boom operator training missions in lieu of actual flight time.

 The BOSS environment emulates the actual aircraft boom controls and includes associated operating systems, 4-channel image generation and projection systems, instructor operator station, physics-based tanker and receiver models, threat environment generation station, and ARCNet Gateway.
 Other technologies include head-tracking, voice recognition and synthetic response, and a recording/debriefing capability.
 The compact size of the BOSS (22' x 21') allows it to fit within a 27' x 30' room with 12' ceilings.

 The BOSS is intended for squadron-level training to be co-located with operational KC-135 air refueling wings.
-The ANG will field the 17 BOSS systems at locations across the US where fully qualified boom operators at the ANG KC-135R flying units will use the BOSS for a complete training curriculum: initial qualification, difference qualification, certification, requalification, mission certification, and instructor upgrade training, and meet Aerial Refueling Airplane Simulator Qualification (ARASQ) standards.
-Mission-rehearsal DMO training will be through the ANG Distributed Training Operations Center (DTOC).
+The BOSS systems are in use at locations across the US where fully qualified boom operators at the ANG KC-135R flying units use the BOSS for a complete training curriculum: initial qualification, difference qualification, certification, requalification, mission certification, and instructor upgrade training, and meet Aerial Refueling Airplane Simulator Qualification (ARASQ) standards.
+Mission-rehearsal DMO training is through the ANG Distributed Training Operations Center (DTOC).

 MicroBOSS desktop refueling simulator

-The ANG also uses 25 MetaVR visual systems (game-level ruggedized rackmount PCs loaded with VRSG licenses) in its a desktop training system which uses a computer-generated receiver aircraft to train KC-135R boom operators in refueling procedures at 17 ANG sites.
+The ANG also uses 25 MetaVR visual systems (game-level ruggedized rackmount PCs loaded with VRSG licenses) in its a desktop training system which uses a computer-generated receiver aircraft to train KC-135R boom operators in refueling procedures.

 The Micro Boom Operator Simulation System (MicroBOSS), built by QuantaDyn, incorporates software features and capabilities of the ANG BOSS (described above) as well as the Air Education Training Command (AETC) Boom Operator Weapon System Trainer (BOWST).
 This desktop system uses selective-fidelity concepts in the hardware design to provide a realistic and cost-effective training environment.
 Through the use of photo-realistic graphical displays, touch screens, an aural cueing system, a high-definition out-the-window display, and representative joystick controls, the MicroBOSS provides the functional equivalent of a complete KC-135R boom pod station.